-Visitors

-STUDENT VISITORS: Other than prospective student visits arranged through the Admissions Office, students must make arrangements for visitors with the Division Director at least 48 hours before the visit.
+Student Visitors: Other than prospective student visits arranged through the Admissions Office, students must receive approval and make arrangements for visitors with the Division Director at least 48 hours before the visit.
 On the day of the visit, the student visitor must bring a note from his/her parents indicating that the parent is aware of the visit.
 A visitor must sign in and out at the office and wear a Visitor's badge while on campus.